Skip links

 Stock Market Crashes and Bitcoin

 When stocks crash, Bitcoin typically follows.
 The 2022 bear market saw Bitcoin and tech stocks move almost perfectly together.
+This correlation exists because many Bitcoin holders also own stocks, risk management during uncertainty drives investors to sell everything, and margin calls force selling across asset classes.

 Risk-On vs Risk-Off Sentiment

 Bitcoin has evolved into a “risk-on” asset.
 When investors feel optimistic, they buy Bitcoin.
 When fear dominates, they sell.
+Risk-off periods trigger Bitcoin selling because investors flee to cash and bonds, institutional mandates require risk reduction, and algorithmic trading systems sell correlated assets together.

-Reason 9: Network Congestion and Technical Problems
+Reason 9: Network congestion and technical problems

 Bitcoin’s technical limitations sometimes drive price declines, especially during high-activity periods.